ByAUJay

 Principles to Guide Development

-- Transparency: Make rules and decisions openly accessible.
+- Transparency: Keep the guidelines and decisions straightforward and accessible.

-- Flexibility: Allow amendments as the DAO evolves.
+- Flexibility: Be willing to adjust as the DAO evolves and changes.

-- Security: Protect against malicious attacks and governance capture.
+- Security: Protect against malicious attacks and any efforts to hijack governance.

 3. Essential Components of a DAO Constitution